georgenewman10/CTR-Mobility-Data-Documentation/README.md

 # CTR Mobility Data Documentation
-This repository serves an an issue tracker for the various datasets used by CTR.
+This repository serves as an issue tracker for the various datasets used by CTR.

 ## Issue creation:
 When creating an issue, please make sure to add your issue to the proper milestone, by clicking the **Milestones** button on the right side of your screen.
 Feel free to also add labels to your issue from the **Labels** button.